Safe-SAIL: Towards a Fine-grained Safety Landscape of Large Language Models via Sparse Autoencoder Interpretation Framework: Related Work

-Recent studies have expanded the application of Sparse Autoencoders (SAEs) to various layers of large language models, providing comprehensive insights into their internal representations.
-For instance, GemmaScope\cite{lieberum2024gemmascopeopensparse} applied SAE training to the Attention, MLP, and Residual layers of both Gemma-2B and Gemma-9B models.
-This approach allowed for a detailed examination of feature representations across different model components and scales.
-Similarly, LlamaScope\cite{he2024llamascopeextractingmillions} extended this methodology to the entire layer structure of the Llama3.1-8B-Instruct model, offering a holistic view of the model's internal mechanisms.
+Recent studies have expanded the application of SAEs to various layers of large language models, providing comprehensive insights into their internal representations.
+For instance, GemmaScope~\cite{lieberum2024gemmascopeopensparse} applied SAE training to the Attention, MLP, and residual layers of both \texttt{Gemma-2B} and \texttt{Gemma-9B} models.
+Similarly, LlamaScope~\cite{he2024llamascopeextractingmillions} extended this methodology to the entire layer structure of the \texttt{Llama3.1-8B-Instruct} model.
 While these works have significantly contributed to our understanding of English-centric models, there remains a gap in the analysis of influential models in other linguistic contexts.
 Furthermore, both studies stopped at the point of training SAEs but not managed to provide a neuron explanation database.
-Our work addresses this gap by focusing on Qwen2.5-3B-Instruct, a prominent model in the Chinese language domain.
-By applying SAE training and safety-alignment related neuron explanation to this model, we aim to provide valuable insights into the internal representations of the Qwen series, which has had a substantial impact in Chinese natural language processing tasks.
+Our work builds on \texttt{Qwen2.5-3B-Instruct} by applying SAE training and safety-alignment related neuron explanation to this model.

-\subsubsection{Interpretation pipelines}
+\subsection{Interpretation pipelines}